kyma-project/istio/.github/ISSUE_TEMPLATE/istio_update.md

 - [ ] Review Istio RNs.
 - [ ] Verify that the new Istio version doesn't introduce features that transition to a new [phase](https://istio.io/latest/docs/releases/feature-stages/) in Istio, potentially affecting Kyma's Istio behavior.
 If such changes are identified, discuss them with the team to determine the best course of action.
 - [ ] New Istio minor should be bumped on the `main` / New Istio patch should be bumped on the `main` and the latest release branch.
+- [ ] Images of the new Istio version are synced to the Kyma registry by adding them to the [external-images.yaml](https://github.com/kyma-project/istio/blob/main/external-images.yaml).
 - [ ] Prepare Kyma runtime Istio RNs based on open-source Istio RNs.
 - [ ] Istio installs and upgrades to a new version.
-- [ ] Istio module upgrades with zero downtime - https://github.com/kyma-project/istio/issues/429
 - [ ] Tests and documentation updated if needed.
 - [ ] Verify that sidecars are in sync with Control Plane.
 - [ ] Istio and Envoy Version updated in the [`README.md`](https://github.com/kyma-project/istio) and [`/docs/user/README.md`](https://github.com/kyma-project/istio) files.
 You can use the scripts `scripts/get_module_istio_version.sh` and `scripts/get_module_envoy_version.sh` to extract the versions.